 Simply install your washing machine under your benchtop and behind a closing door to conceal the unit completely.

 2. Behind curtain covers

-One of the easiest and by far the cheapest way to conceal a washing machine is to purchase a curtain and rod.
-This works well in hallways where there is a cupboard (door removed) or any nook of the house that will fit a washing machine.
+One of the easiest and, by far, cheapest ways to conceal a washing machine is to purchase a curtain and rod.
+This works well in hallways with a cupboard (door removed) or any nook of the house that will fit a washing machine.

 Simply install a curtain rod above your washing machine and slide the curtains across to conceal it.

 Sliding feature walls are another great solution for hiding unsightly washing machines.
 They look great and can be creatively used to disguise your washing machine in any area of your home.

 Simply install a sliding wall to conceal your washing machine and slide the doors closed to conceal it.

 This one is a little out there, but I recently discovered a creative way of concealing washing machines – behind a bookcase!
 All you have to do is to install a sliding bookcase in front of your washing machine, and no one will ever notice it.

 Simply slide the bookcase open to easily access your washing machine.

 One of the more popular and effective solutions for hiding a washing machine is placing it under stairs if you have them.
 Most staircases have empty spaces below them, which can be used well- and won’t cost you a cent.
 It is perfect for tucking away your washing machine, and you’ll successfully put it out of everyone’s view.